jenniferholcomb/roman-numeral/README.md

 Describe: Journal.prototype.numberOfCharacters
 Test: "It should count the number of characters in the body property of Journal Object."
 Input: "It's fluffy, and small."
-Code: const characterCount = Journal.body.length
+Code: const charCount = Journal.body.length
 Expected Output: 23

 ## Known Bugs